Skip navigation

 • a digitisation strategy, outlining a plan to digitise physical collection material to assist in preservation and/or facilitate increased access;

-• a human biological material management strategy, outlining the protocols and ethical considerations directing the management of collections that include human biological material;
+• a human biological material management strategy (excludes First Nations biological material as this will be covered in First Nations Repatriation, Objects and Cultural Material Management & Engagement Strategy), outlining the protocols and ethical considerations directing the management of collections that include human biological material;

 Information